2023 Best Geological & Earth Sciences Bachelor's Degree Schools

 After completing their Bachelor's Degree, geology graduates from UC Berkeley carry an average student debtload of $13,994.

-University of Florida-Online landed the #9 spot in the 2023 rankings for the best bachelor’s degree geological and earth sciences programs.
-Located in the midsize city of Gainesville, UF Online is a public college with a moderately-sized student population.
+University of Florida-Online came in at #9 in this year’s edition of the Best Geological & Earth Sciences Bachelor’s Degree Schools ranking.
+Located in the midsize city of Gainesville, UF Online is a public school with a moderately-sized student population.

 While working on their Bachelor's Degree, geology majors at UF Online accumulate an average of around $17,469 in student debt.